apideck-libraries/portman/examples/testsuite-content-tests/readme.md

 Next to the generated tests, it is possible to define "content" tests where a property and the value of the response body should exist and match a specific value or variable.

-The contentTests are mapped based on the OpenApi operationId or the OpenApi Operation reference (method + path).
+The contentTests are mapped based on the OpenAPI operationId or the OpenAPI Operation reference (method + path).
 Anything added in `responseBodyTests` array, will be added as content check to the Postman tests.

 ##### Target options:

-- **openApiOperationId (String)** : Reference to the OpenApi operationId for which the Postman Response body will be tested. (example: `leadsAll`)
+- **openApiOperationId (String)** : Reference to the OpenAPI operationId for which the Postman Response body will be tested. (example: `leadsAll`)
-- **openApiOperation (String)** : Reference to the combination of the OpenApi method & path, for which the Postman Response body will be test (example: `GET::/leads`)
+- **openApiOperation (String)** : Reference to the combination of the OpenAPI method & path, for which the Postman Response body will be test (example: `GET::/leads`)

 These target options are both supported for defining a target.
 In case both are set for the same target, only the `openApiOperationId` will be used for content tests.